pulumi/docs/content/blog/esc-ga-announcement/index.md

 “With Pulumi ESC, our developers get dynamic AWS/GCP credentials on-demand; that <b>removes the need for long-lived tokens</b> and enhances security.
 ESC allows for Pulumi programs to share secure credentials and access secrets in their given cloud environments.
 ESC is a great configuration ‘/and secrets management sharing tool to allow for a DRY (Don't Repeat Yourself) approach to development,” says <b>Richard Genthner, Lead DevOps Engineer at Boost Insurance</b>.
 </i>

-Watch the demo from our [PulumiUP Keynote](https://www.pulumi.com/pulumi-up/) that walks you through how to achieve all these benefits our customers have experienced.
+Watch the snippet from our [PulumiUP Keynote](https://www.pulumi.com/pulumi-up/) that walks you through how to achieve all these benefits our customers have experienced.
+[Sign-up](https://conference.pulumi.com/schedule/?utm_source=PulumiUp&utm_medium=web&utm_campaign=FY2025Q1_Event_PulumiUP) here to watch the full keynote.

 <span style="color:red">**Add Meagan's Demo video**</span>